CoLA: Cross-Modal Low-rank Adaptation for Multimodal Downstream Tasks: Limitations

 \section{Limitations}

 CoLA introduces minor computational overhead compared to standard LoRA due to the inter-modal pathway's reliance on dynamic cross-modal features.
 Unlike the intra-modal pathway, which can be merged into pre-trained weights following standard LoRA practices, the inter-modal pathway must compute cross-modal interactions at runtime.
-As shown in Figure \ref{fig:limit}, this results in modest increases in memory usage, training time, and inference latency.
+In the inference comparison shown in Figure~\ref{fig:limit}, the intra-modal pathway weights of CoLA are fully merged into the pre-trained weights, following the same standard LoRA practice applied to the LoRA baseline.
+The remaining overhead in CoLA therefore comes solely from the inter-modal pathway.
+As shown in Figure~\ref{fig:limit}, this results in modest increases in memory usage, training time, and inference latency.
 However, these overhead costs are reasonable trade-offs for the performance benefits CoLA provides, and the improved model quality justifies the marginal computational expense.